 The availability of resources dedicated to the clearinghouses is assured by B3's Financial Investment Policy.
 The policy's main guidelines are assuring the maintenance of an adequate level of liquidity, preserving capital, and assuring the sustainability of B3's business activities.
-According to the policy, B3's investment of its own resources must comply with allocation limits relating to: (i) the type of asset (100% in Brazilian government bonds, Brazilian government bond repos, and investment funds with same-day redemption that hold in portfolio only such bonds and repos, and have as managers, administrators and custodians only institutions authorised by the policy (basically institutions with high credit ratings)), (ii) the type of return (at least 70% and at least 85% floating rate, in Brazil and abroad, respectively), and (iii) liquidity (at least 70% and at least 90% with immediate liquidity,, in Brazil and abroad, respectively, i.e. same-day redemption).
-The CFO is responsible for compliance with the policy and the Board of Directors for approving any changes thereto.
+According to the policy, B3's investment of its own resources must comply with allocation limits relating to: (i) the type of asset (100% in Brazilian government bonds, Brazilian government bond repos, and investment funds with same-day redemption that hold in portfolio only such bonds and repos, and have as managers, administrators and custodians only institutions authorised by the policy (basically institutions with high credit ratings)), (ii) the type of return (at least 70% floating rate and at most 30% fixed-rate or inflation return, in Brazil), and (iii) liquidity (at least 70% with immediate liquidity - i.e. same-day redemption - and at most 30% with liquidity between 1 and 5 business days in Brazil).
+B3's Financial Investment Policy also establishes allocation limits for the investment of B3's own resources abroad with regards to (i) the type of asset (at least 85% in demand deposits, interest-bearing or non-interest-bearing, and a maximum of 15% in sovereign bonds of authorized sovereign issuers), (ii) the type of return (at least 85% linked to floating-rate return, and a maximum of 15% linked to fixed-rate return, inflation return or exchange rate return), and (iii) liquidity (at least 90% with immediate liquidity - i.e. same day redemption - and at most 10% with liquidity between 1 and 90 business days).
+The Financial, Administration and Investors Relations Executive Officer is responsible for compliance with the policy and the B3's Board of Directors for approving any changes thereto.